What constitutes private vs. common space?

 What happens if I get more than one alcohol incident?

 If a student gets more than one alcohol incident, Wheaton College views that as a concern the student may be struggling with issues larger than the incident in question.
 Typically, the meeting with the student will be spent trying to understand why there was a repeat violation.
-Furthermore, the repeat incident raises the concern of Wheaton staff and consequently may be met with greater responses ultimately trying to get the student on the best and safest path to complete their college career at Wheaton.
+Furthermore, the repeat incident raises the concern of Wheaton staff and consequently may be met with greater accountability ultimately trying to get the student on the best and safest path to complete their college career at Wheaton.

 What am I not suppose to do?